pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 Admittedly, I started off this conference behind and frazzled.
 You see, pyOpenSci has been growing in recent months.
-With that growth comes more wonderful people to support and engage with, which is wonderful!
-But more people getting involved does mean more work for pyOpenSci.
+With that growth comes more wonderful people to support and engage with!
+More people getting involved does mean more work for pyOpenSci.
 However, the time is worth it, as all of this effort is moving pyOpenSci's mission of supporting open science forward.